The Best Blue Lakes in Western Australia

 Please be mindful that one side of the lake is on private property and it is asked to respect the residents that live there.

 There are no toilets and very few facilities at Black Diamond.
-But the stunning views and peaceful setting certainly makes up for the lack of amenities.
+But the stunning views and peaceful setting certainly make up for the lack of amenities.

 Exploring Beyond the Blue Lakes

 With so much to do in the area, don’t just day trip to the blue lakes – make it a weekend.
-We recommend you visit the Wellington Dam Mural in Wellington National Park.
-Plus spend some time exploring the town of Collie and the Collie Mural Trail.
+We recommend you visit the Wellington Dam Mural in Wellington National Park, Gnomesville in the Ferguson Valley and spend some time exploring the town of Collie.

-Another Instagrammable spot for your weekend trip is Gnomesville in the gloriously green Ferguson Valley.
+Whilst you tick off the Blue Lakes of Western Australia from your bucket list you might like to also visit Gnomesville in the gloriously green Ferguson Valley.
 Just 30 minutes drive from Collie, this is another must-see WA tourist attraction.
 It’s safe to say you will not likely see anything else quite like it.
 Make sure to take a gnome to add to the community!
+Read our guide to Gnomesville – it’s a very quirky instagrammable destination!